luhaolu/black-scholes/README.md

 # black-scholes
  Option pricing using Black-Scholes modal.
-The code is written in Google Sheet's Apps Script, and consumed in Google Sheet as custom function.
+The code is written in Google Sheet's Apps Script as a custom function.
 However, this can be used in JavaScript with a few modification.

  The inputs are:
  - Underlying stock price